 All three of these headlines are very successful, long-running controls.

-“Even in today’s online world, words matter…sometimes even more than ever!” says Dugan, a life long direct response copywriter.
+“Even in today’s online world, words matter…sometimes even more than ever!” says Dugan, a life long direct response copywriter and expert in subscription marketing.
 “Copywriting is not a lost art, but a reinvigorated one for those who want to make sales, generate leads, inspire people to act, and have lasting influence.
 Consumers and business professionals alike respond to well-crafted copy, and it’s high time that online marketers get back to the basics about direct-response copy.”

 If you’re looking for great examples of copywriters to learn from, some classics include: